Wall Street shakes off labour market data with stimulus in focus | Malay Mail

 The Dow Jones Industrial Average fell 69.55 points, or 0.23 per cent, to 29,999.26, the S&P 500 lost 4.72 points, or 0.13 per cent, to 3,668.1 and the Nasdaq Composite added 66.86 points, or 0.54 per cent, to 12,405.81.

-Airbnb Inc’s shares opened at US$146 (RM592.98) in their debut, far above the initial public offering (IPO) price of US$68 apiece, raising US$3.5 billion for the home rental firm, with shares closing at US$144.71.
-The offering comes on the heels of a blowout debut for Wednesday’s high profile IPO DoorDash.
+Airbnb Inc’s shares opened at US$146 (RM591) in their debut, far above the initial public offering (IPO) price of US$68 apiece, raising US$3.5 billion for the home rental firm, with shares closing at US$144.71.
+The offering comes on the heels of a blowout debut for Wednesday’s high-profile IPO DoorDash.

 The S&P energy index closed at a six-month high as Brent crude prices surged above US$50 a barrel for the first time since early March.
 The group has surged 36.2 per cent this quarter, the best performing of the 11 major S&P sectors, as investors have looked to names that could benefit from an economic reopening.